aymerick/planet-williams/README.md

 # Planet-williams

-This README outlines the details of collaborating on this Ember application.
+This is the source code for the Planet Williams web site: http://www.planet-williams.org

 ## Installation